petru-robu/telemetry-comm/README.md

 - A message sent to a parent channel is received by all subscribers of that channel and its child channels.
 - Parent channels are created automatically when a daemon registers the first subscriber on a child channel.

-There are three types of participants:
+There are two types of participants:
 - Publisher - send messages to a channel
 - Subscriber - receive messages from channels they are subscribed to
-- Publisher/Subscriber - can send and also receive messages

 A possible set of channels at a given time could be: